devopsgroup-io/catapult/README.md

     * required: no
     * dependency: `software:`
     * option: `software_auto_update: true`
-        * manages software core and pluggable component (plugins, modules, etc) updates to the latest compatible versions using the software's CLI tool or similiar method
+        * manages software core and pluggable component (plugins, modules, etc.) updates to the latest compatible versions using the software's CLI tool or similar method
         * updates only occur in the `software_workflow` environment
         * not all `software` is supported, see [Software Auto Updates](#software-auto-updates)
 * `software_dbprefix:`